eagleteleservices/.github/profile/README.md

 - PATCH version when you make backward-compatible bug fixes.

 When releasing, include a short changelog entry that explains the user-facing impact.

+---

+This document as well as our standards are a work in progress and will evolve over time